GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

   - Confidential Data project.
 - The Creation of an external Artifact Registry project for the dataflow flex templates and the build of the templates themselves, including:
   - A Docker Artifact registry.
-  - Two Dataflow Templates:
+  - A Python Artifact registry.
   - A Python Pub/Sub to BigQuery dlp de-identification Dataflow flex template.
   - A Python BigQuery to BigQuery dlp re-identification Dataflow flex template.
 - The Creation of two VPC Networks to deploy dataflow jobs, one in the Data Ingestion project and another one in the Confidential Data project, each network having:
   - A VPC Network with one subnetwork.
   - A set of Firewall rules.